-Sessile serrated lesions are most often found on the right side of the colon, including parts of the colon that are designated as the cecum, ascending, and transverse colon, but they may occur in any location including the rectum.
+SSLs are most often found on the right side of the colon, including parts of the colon that are designated as the cecum, ascending, and transverse colon, but they may occur in any location including the rectum.

 The diagnosis of SSL is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
-The lesion may be removed in one piece or in multiple pieces.
+The adenoma may be removed in one piece or in multiple pieces.
 The tissue sample is then sent to a pathologist for examination.

 Unfortunately, it is possible for gastroenterologists and surgeons to miss SSLs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

 Colon cancer can start in an SSL.
 When cancer develops in an SSL, it usually starts in an area of abnormal growth called dysplasia.
 For this reason, all SSLs are examined carefully for any signs of dysplasia.
 Some pathologists divide dysplasia in an SSL into low and high grades, however, this is not currently recommended.

 All SSLs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

 A margin in an adenoma is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
 Pathologists do not usually state in their report whether the SSL has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.

 SSLs are often removed and sent to pathology as multiple pieces (fragments) of tissue.
 In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.